MicrosoftDocs/fabric-docs/docs/real-time-intelligence/manage-monitor-eventhouse.md

 ## Navigate to the Event house page

-1. Browse to your workspace homepage in Real-Time Analytics.
+1. Browse to your workspace homepage in Real-Time Intelligence.

 1. Select the event house from your list of items in the workspace.